Most people never go into the woods in winter. But we wanted to engage our Somme neighbors with something

 – perfect for the holidays” and “One of my favorite events of the year.”

-Young people came, old people, families.
+Young people come, old people, families.
 Kids who discover varied "woods fun" every year.
 They climb on fallen trees – break ice on

 Kids line up to goof off on a strange tree.
 They master the ascent.
 They perform and cheer each other on.
 Parents watch, worried and amused. |